top of page

 This project focuses on studying how to apply personalized medicine to breast cancer patients diagnosed with a triple negative subtype.
 Our main goal is identifying new biomarkers that allow us to further define which cells within a tumor respond better to current treatments, which are more prone to metastasize, etc. Moreover, the characterization of new therapeutic targets will permit the development of personalized strategies letting more breast cancer patients be considered 'suitable' for the administration of new targeted therapies.

-People involved: Cristina Guardia, Daniel Ortega, David Tébar, David Olivares
+People involved: Daniel Ortega, David Tébar, Cristina Guardia, David Olivares, Eva Musulen

-Collaborators: Mireia Margelí, MD; Pedro L. Fernández, MD; Ginés Luengo, PhD
+Collaborators: Mireia Margelí, MDPedro L. Fernández, MD; Ginés Luengo, PhD; Eva M. Galan-Moya, PhD

 Funding agencies: Asociación Española Contra el Cáncer AECC